Create a video on a topic chosen on a first-come, first-served basis

 is in your own words

 real-time handwriting or manipulations, and at the same time, real-time audio and video of you making eye contact.
-Your face, voice, and other
+Your face (or your representative's face), voice, and other

 communication must be present in the video all at the same time, at all times, although you may begin with some text already there.